 The imprintable apparel products, the Group's primary product category, are core apparel essentials commonly used for a wide range of consumers across different demographics throughout a year in Malaysia and Singapore.
-The revenue generated from the imprintable apparel increased by approximately RM10.3 million or 11.0% from approximately RM94.1 million in the Last Year to approximately RM104.4 million in the Year, which was mainly attributable to the increase in the quantity sold by approximately 11.3% in the Year compared to the Last Year, primarily due to the positive market sentiment after Malaysia has loosen the COVID-19 restriction for fully vaccinated individual.
+The revenue generated from the imprintable apparel increased by approximately RM64.2 million or 61.5% from approximately RM104.4 million in the Last Year to approximately RM168.6 million in the Year, which was mainly attributable to the increase in the quantity sold by approximately 49.1% in the Year compared to the Last Year, primarily due to the positive market sentiment after Malaysia has loosen the COVID-19 restriction.